raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S, M (a chip of mica)

 **Duration:** Instantaneous

 A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
-Each creature in a 10-foot radius sphere centered on that point must make a Constitution saving throw.
+Each creature in a 3.0m radius sphere centered on that point must make a Constitution saving throw.
 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
 A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

 A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.